Do you love the deep, bold flavor of Guinness, Ireland's favorite stout?

 You can find out more about her on her very own food blog.

-What a perfect gift for Christmas, and it will be available in perfect time for holiday shopping.
+What a perfect gift for Christmas, and it's available for holiday shopping.

 Thanks for checking out this new cookbook.
 In October we'll take another look at these lovely recipes, and even host a giveaway for one lucky reader to win a copy of this beautiful cookbook.